College of Nursing

 When do interviews begin, and what are they like?

-Applicants selected for an interview will receive a personalized email invitation to complete an online asynchronous assessment through the Kira Talent web portal.
+Applicants who are selected for an interview will receive a personalized email invitation to complete an online asynchronous assessment through the Kira Talent web portal.
 This assessment involves answering questions that are designed to identify important competencies for graduate-level study, including attributes of emotional intelligence.

 What is the maximum period allowed to complete the DNP-Nurse Anesthesia degree?